socathie/Data-Science/README.md

 #Data Science Projects done with R or SQL

 R:
-  Data analysis on 2016 Legislative Council Election in Hong Kong
+  Data analysis on 2016 Legislative Council Election in Hong Kong (GIS project can be accessed at http://arcg.is/2cTCg1g)

 SQL: